Avaiga/taipy-doc/docs/index.md

 This documentation is divided in three main sections:

-- [**"Getting Started"**](getting_started/index.md) provides a step-by-step opening to Taipy.
+- [**"Getting Started"**](getting_started/index.md) provides a step-by-step introduction to Taipy.
 Taipy features are leveraged as the application becomes more and more complex.
 - [**"User Manual"**](manuals/about.md) describes what the product concepts are, and how you can use them.
 - [**"Reference Manual"**](manuals/reference) gathers all the APIs that Taipy exposes.

 ## Quick access

-These topics are the most visited ones, we thought you’d like to have a glance on them!
+These topics are the most visited ones, we thought you’d like to have a glance at them!

 <div class="tp-row tp-row--gutter-sm">
   <div class="tp-col-12 tp-col-md-6 tp-col-lg-4 d-flex">